 Distance increments are based on the pool size selected for the activity profile.

-- 5 Select an option:

-- To start a swim interval, select UP or DOWN to return to the swim training screens.
+- 5 Select an option: - To start another drill interval, select BACK. - To start a swim interval, select UP or DOWN to return to the swim training screens.

 Viewing Your Ski Runs